jsmoriss/jsm-force-ssl/readme.txt

 == Description ==

-**A simple, safe, and reliable way to force HTTP URLs to HTTPS dynamically:**
+**A simple, safe and reliable way to force HTTP URLs to HTTPS dynamically:**

-No setup required!

-Simply activate the plugin to force HTTP URLs to HTTPS.
+No setup required &mdash; simply activate the plugin to force HTTP URLs to HTTPS.

 **SIGNIFICANTLY DIFFERENT than other plugins of this type** (*in the best way*):